Chia-Network/chialinks/donate.md

 This is a verified list of known charities and ecosystem projects along with their published XCH donation addresses.

 You can support these valuable projects in different ways:
-- Send a donation directly to their donation address.
+- Send a donation (XCH, CAT, NFT) directly to their donation address.
 - Set NFT royalties or set up a [split royalty](https://splitxch.com/) with their donation address.
 - Set farming rewards to them or even a separate pool plot NFT with payouts to their donation address.